opeik/tekken-handbook/Basics/Movement.md

 <img class="icon" src="/assets/img/d.svg">
 to move into the background and foreground, respectively.
 You may also hear this referred to as sidestep left, or sidestep right.
-Left and right are relative to your character, for example: if you're facing right, sidestep left would be into the background.
+Left and right are relative to your character, for example, if you're facing right, sidestep left would be into the background.

 {% include video.html url="SpottedQuarterlyColt" class="float-left float-figure"
 description="Back dashing is dangerous against lows such as the Hellsweep;
 however, it is vulnerable to sidewalk left" %}

 ### Caveats
 Unlike back dashing, you can't block during a sidestep.
 This vulnerability is an apparent distinction to make.
 Sidestepping carries